1. Who We Are

 - Liaise with offices of applicable and appropriate authorities during an investigation of a privacy breach or a privacy complaint against APEGA

-- Receive, document, investigate, and track complaints concerning personal information or privacy
+- Receive, document, investigate, and track complaints about personal information or privacy

 The Privacy Officer can be contacted at [email protected], or